Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 .. _programming-with-kmf-media-api:

-Programming with the Stream Oriented GE Java Media API
+Programming with the Kurento Java Media API
 ------------------------------------------------------

 *Kurento Media API* is a low level *Java* SDK providing full control of